-Allyson serves as a consultant for school counselors and leaders and provides professional development services for educators.
+Allyson serves on the leadership team of Camp Aranu'tiq of Harbor Camps, a summer camp for transgender and gender diverse youth.
+She also serves as a consultant for school counselors and leaders and provides professional development services for educators.
 Reach out if you’d like to learn more.

 PA License number CW020527